Skip to content

-If you’ve ever been to Cranford, New Jersey, there are two places you have to go to: the Cranford Canoe Club as it epitomizes what is known as the “Venice of New Jersey” BUT a close second is the Cranford Hotel.
-Situated just south of the town trestle below the railroad tracks, the Cranford Hotel has been an institution in Cranford going back to 1893.
-Still here today, let’s take a look at Cranford’s most historic family run business.
+If you’ve ever been to Cranford, New Jersey, there are two places you have to go to: the Cranford Canoe Club, which epitomizes what is known as the “Venice of New Jersey,” close to the Cranford Hotel.
+Situated just south of the town trestle below the railroad tracks, the Cranford Hotel has been an institution in Cranford since 1893.
+Still, here today, let’s look at Cranford’s most historic family-run business.

 The Cranford Hotel, as seen today, bears a strong resemblance to its earliest days.
 Built in 1893 by the Hess family, its convenience to the railroad tracks made it a popular stop for businessmen.
 Replacing an earlier version of the Cranford Hotel, which is said to have been built in 1882 and had burned down, John and Martin Hess chose the location nearly adjacent to the train tracks to ensure it became a popular stop for businessmen returning home from a long day of work.